Bathroom Window Treatments for Any Decor

-Arched windows are loved by all but the objective is to accent your arch in them and not to cover them up.
+Arched windows are loved by all, but the objective is to accent your arch in them and not to cover them up.
 A great solution is to use beautiful faux wood shutters that mount inside the window frame to accent and heighten the beauty of this shape.
-You can use two solid panels or have the arched portion in an additional pair of shutter panels to add even more aesthetically pleasing structure to your bathroom.
+You can use two solid panels or have the arched portion in an additional pair of shutter panels to add an even more aesthetically pleasing structure to your bathroom.

 An Addition to Contemporary or Classic Decor

 If your bathroom decor is mainly contemporary or classic, it will most likely have subdued tones throughout it in natural colors such as white, off-white, or maybe a shade of tan or light color.
 Adding a pop of color to your window treatments will look much better if you have mainly one neutral color in your bathroom scheme.
 To accomplish this, you don’t need to cover your entire window in a colorful or playful print, but you can add a decorative fabric to the bottom of a roller or Roman shade or have your shutters trimmed in a bright and brilliant hue.
 After you decide on this aspect, it will tie the entire bathroom together to add towels of the same color or a bathroom rug.

 If you have lovely angled ceilings in your home with windows in them, the windows are likely shaped differently than a plain rectangle, square or simple shape.
 These may seem to be a challenge, but you have several options from which to choose.